 Finally, there are the HSBC Rookie Rugby Jamborees that are part of the Vancouver Rugby Festival.
 Held in March each year, these events take place in Downtown Vancouver and the Lower Mainland, are free to the public and are perfect as a way to sample the sport, meet new friends and talk to clubs directly.
 Visit the HSBC Rookie Rugby Jamborees webpage for more details about the venues and how you can get involved.

 Mini Club Rugby Schedules

-Below are the schedules for 2018/19 Spring Mini Club Rugby across the Lower Mainland and Vancouver Island.
+Below are the schedules for 2019/20 Mini Club Rugby across the Lower Mainland and Vancouver Island.